THE HAWAI'I TARTAN (Hawaii Tartan)

 In 1881 King David Kalakaua himself went to Scotland, visited Glasgow and Edinburgh, sailed up Loch Lomond, and was entertained by the pipe band of the 42nd Highlanders, The Black Watch.

-The most memorable (and perhaps now sadly overlooked) Hawaiian Scot was Princess Ka'iulani, last crown princess of Hawai'i, daughter of Princess Miriam Likelike and Scotsman Archibald Cleghorn, and niece of King David Kalakaua and Queen Lili'uokalani.
+The most memorable (and perhaps sadly overlooked) Hawaiian Scot was Princess Ka'iulani, last crown princess of Hawai'i, daughter of Princess Miriam Likelike and Scotsman Archibald Cleghorn, and niece of King David Kalakaua and Queen Lili'uokalani.
 At the young age of 17, this "daughter of a double race" sailed from the United Kindom (where she was at school) to New York, where she persuaded the American President not to annex her beloved Hawaiian Islands.
-A truly remarkable young woman, who's memory alone should be enough to remind today's State Legislature that there are close ties between Hawai'i and Scotland, which should be celebrated by recognising the new Hawai'i Tartan as the official State Tartan.
+A truly remarkable young woman, who's memory alone should remind today's island residents that there are close ties between Hawai'i and Scotland, which should be celebrated by wearing the official Hawai'i State Tartan.

 New Hawaii Tartan Apparel is now available !